The Best Fenced Playgrounds in Sydney

 Bondi Beach Playground- How could you go past those views or that location?
 There’s an awesome shaded sandpit, and is most suitable for children aged 0-4 years.
 Read more about it here.

 Queens Park Playground- On Darley Road, this one is amongst endless green parklands.
-It has a woodchip covering on the ground, and a load of equipment including swings, a shaded sandpit and a sit-on sand digger.
+It now has rubber flooring on the ground, and a load of equipment including swings, a shaded sandpit and a sit-on sand digger.
 Read more about it here.

 Bangor Park Playground- Word must’ve got out for this Coogee playground, because despite it’s non-central location, it always seems to be busy!
 It’s fully fenced off, has shady tarps overhead, spongy flooring, cool slides and a dog-park surrounding it.